Gcrowder93/dev-101-august-2021/02-making-a-website-html-and-css/README.md

-Day 2: HTML and CSS -- Lists of Things!
+Day 2: HTML and CSS
 ===

 ## Keyboard 2